ycechungAI/goose/documentation/docs/getting-started/installation.md

         ---
         <div style={{ marginTop: '1rem' }}>
           :::note Permissions
-          If you're on an Apple Mac M3 and the Goose desktop app shows no window on launch, check and update the following:
+          If you're on an Apple Mac M3 and the Goose Desktop app shows no window on launch, check and update the following:

           Ensure the `~/.config` directory has read and write access.